 Update: There’s now a full painting guide for this miniature available here.

 Due to my own idiocy I didn’t think I would be able to attend Warhammer Fest until a few weeks before it took place.
 Consequently I hadn’t given much thought to an entry, but when I realised that I had got my dates wrong it was clear that I needed to get my skates on and finish the space marine I was painting!

 Although on the face of it this is yet another boring shiny space marine, I did try out a new effect by adding the small purple reflections to the armour.
 I’d decided to paint the plasma pistol glow in colours I remember from when I worked with real plasma in a previous life, so the idea behind the reflections was that there would be other plasma weaponry being discharged in the area.
 This allowed me to get a little more purple into the piece.

 The captain was designed by the legend that is Darren Latham, and as with all of his kits the attention to detail and the way it goes together is exquisite.
 It’s a great miniature for practicing freehand with the cape and all those little shields!
 My purity seal text can be a bit hit or miss but I was fairly pleased with the result this time.
 And in another of my trademarks I added some subtle texture to the inside of the cape.

-As I now work for Games Workshop I was restricted to entering the Open competition at Golden Demon.
+As a staff member I was restricted to entering the Open competition at Golden Demon.
 I was delighted to get the gold, but at the same time I did feel a bit disappointed in myself for what I think has ended up as quite an unimaginative entry!
 I really want to push myself out of my comfort zone for next year so I need to get thinking!

 The plastic Autarch has been around for several years now and although I’ve always thought it was fantastic I’ve somehow never got round to painting it!
 I decided to put that right and paint up a version in Alaitoc colours, using the box art from the old finecast version as inspiration.